Luther Bible: Literacy and order

 Although not as significantly as on German linguistics, Luther's Bible also made a large impression on educational reform throughout Germany.
 Luther's goal of an idiomatic, readable, theologically-accurate translation of the Bible became a stimulus towards universal education, since everyone should be able to read in order to understand the Bible.
 At the time, only 5% of Germans had good literacy, 30% in the cities, though estimates vary from 1% to 17%.
 Luther followed Erasmus, who followed Thomas More, on the benefits of educating girls.

 Luther believed that mankind had fallen from grace and was ruled by selfishness, but had not lost moral consciousness: all were sinners and needed to be educated.
 Thus his vernacular Bible could become a means of establishing a form of law, order, and morality which everyone could abide by, if all could read and understand it.
 The possibility of understanding the vernacular Bible allowed Luther to found a State Church and educate his followers into a law-abiding community.
 The Protestant states of Germany became educational states, which encouraged the spirit of teaching which was ultimately fueled by Luther's vernacular Bible.

 Used as basis of other translations

-Finally, Luther's translated Bible also had international significance in the spread of Protestantism, and far surpassed the expectations of even Luther himself.
+Finally, Luther's translated Bible also had international significance in the spread of Protestantism, and far surpassed the expectations of even Luther.

 Luther's translation influenced the English translations by William Tyndale and Myles Coverdale, who in turn inspired many other translations of the Bible such as the Bishops' Bible of 1568, the Douay–Rheims Bible of 1582–1609, and the King James Version of 1611.
-It was the basis of translations in Scandinavia (Gustav Vasa Bible), Denmark/Norway (Bibles of Christian II and III) and the Netherlands (Liesveltbijbel, Vorstermanbijbel, Biestkensbijbel, Deux-Aesbijbel).
+It was the basis of translations in Scandinavia (Gustav Vasa Bible, 1540–1541), Denmark/Norway (Bibles of Christian II and III, 1524–1550), Finland (Se Wsi Testamenti, 1548), and the Netherlands (Liesveltbijbel 1526, Vorstermanbijbel 1528-48, Biestkensbijbel 1560, Deux-Aesbijbel 1562).